1899 British Lions tour to Australia: Voyage and travel

 The tour party left Charing Cross Station on 9 May 1899; coincidentally the day the Australian cricket team began their 1899 tour of England.
-There they travelled to France, where they boarded the P&O liner RMS Oceana at the port of Marseilles.
+There they travelled to France, where they boarded the P&O liner RMS Oceana at the port of Marseille.
 The ocean trip to Australia took five weeks travelling via the Red Sea of which the travelling party complained of the heat.
 The team briefly stopped at Albany, Western Australia in good health, and were met by delegates of the Perth Rugby Union, and the Mayor.
 From there they completed their voyage, docking at Adelaide on 11 June, where they were met by delegates of the South Australian Football Association, principally J. R. Anderson, and D. T. Lawes, as well as W. A. Rand, the secretary of the New South Wales Rugby Union.
-Rand acted as host and financier accompanying the British team for the duration of the tour.
+Rand acted as host and financier, accompanying the British team for the duration of the tour.
 They travelled overland by the express train to Melbourne on 12 June.
 From Melbourne they continued their journey to Sydney.

 For this tour, the Lions wore brought back the white and blue, the blue used in thick hoops and the red and white in thin bands.
 A modern version of this jersey would be later worn by England in their one-off Test against Australia in Sydney in 1999, played to commemorate the centenary of the Wallabies' first Test, against those early British tourists.
-For their part, Australia wore a light blue uniform (similar to worn by the Wallabies in that first 1899 Test).
+For their part, Australia wore a light blue uniform (similar to worn by the "Wallabies" in that first 1899 Test).